sjmikler/karaoker/README.md

 > If you need to download age restricted youtube video, you will be prompted to login (via pytube).

+Whatever you set as `FINAL_DIRECTORY` is ready to be used by UltraStar.

 ### Explanation: song list

 This is a list of all the songs you want to download.